-- Polls ask one multiple-choice question about the person's preferences or choices and require very little analysis.
+- Polls ask one multiple-choice question about the person’s preferences or choices, requiring very little analysis.

-- Surveys ask several questions of different types (e.g., multiple-choice and long-form answers) that must then be analyzed and grouped into categories.
+- Surveys ask questions of different types (e.g., multiple-choice and long-form answers) that must be analyzed and grouped into categories.

 Polls and surveys can be sent by text message:

 - As a link to a review or survey website

 - As a customer experience survey